Smarter SDOH solutions for better patient outcomes, stronger care coordination, and reduced healthcare costs.

 Social determinants—such as access to food, housing, transportation and social support—have a profound impact on health outcomes.
 CMS is implementing a Health‑Related Social Needs (HRSN) screening tool to identify beneficiaries’ needs and reimburse providers for these assessments.
-Care management programs like CCM, BHI and TCM are well positioned to engage patients, screen for SDOH and coordinate.
+Care management programs like CCM, BHI and TCM are well positioned to engage patients, screen for SDOH and coordinate resources.

 Use standardized tools (e.g., G0136) to assess social needs and document Z‑codes for appropriate reimbursement.